Skip to main content

 Do-not-stock combinations on conservative hobby rules.

-Peaceful but socially complex.
-Kept singly they pine.
-In pairs they squabble.
-In groups of six or more they form a stable hierarchy.
+Discus are peaceful but socially complex.
+Kept singly they pine; in pairs they squabble; in groups of six or more they form a stable hierarchy.
+They ignore robust midwater neighbours that leave them alone and fail when water quality or temperature swings replace husbandry.

 • Sudden crowding